vippsas/vipps-woocommerce/README.txt

 == Getting started ==

-* Sign up to use Vipps på Nett ([WooCommerce](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/woocommerce/))
+* Sign up for a merchant agreement and product order from Vipps MobilePay merchant portal.
-* Vipps MobilePay will review the application and perform KYC and AML controls.
-You may log onto [portal.vipps.no](https://portal.vipps.no) to see the status of your application.
-This is also where you can retrieve the API credentials used to configure the plugin in WooCommerce after your application has been approved.
-* Proceed to "Installation" below
+* After 1-2 days, you will get an email with login details to [portal.vippsmobilepay.com](portal.vippsmobilepay.com), where you can get the API credentials.
+* Download and install the plugin.
+* Configure the plugin.

 == Installation ==

 To use the plugin you need to do the following:

 1. Download and activate the plugin from this GitHub repository or Wordpress.org
-2. Enable the Vipps/MobilePay Recurring Payments payment method in WooCommerce: `Settings` -> `Payments`.
+2. Enable the Vipps/MobilePay recurring payments payment method in WooCommerce: `Settings` -> `Payments`.
-3. Click "Manage" on the Vipps/MobilePay Recurring Payments payment method
+3. Click "Manage" on the Vipps/MobilePay recurring payments payment method
 4. Proceed to "Retrieving Vipps MobilePay API Keys" below

 = Retrieving Vipps MobilePay API Keys =